-Our financial plan for the next few years clearly shows we have an affordable and sustainable future that will support our plans to:
+Our financial plan for the next few years is based on having an affordable and sustainable future that will support our plans to:

-- Recruit more new firefighters - Enhance our building safety work to make sure we do enough to ensure premises comply with fire safety regulations - · Invest more in protection activity to ensure we have the capacity and capability for undertaking new duties and responsibilities with regard to high risk, high rise buildings - Continue to invest in our infrastructure and assets like providing new fire engines, firefighting kit and equipment and on-going technology developments as part of our digital transformation roadmap to deliver our services and continue to improve so we will progress with our current medium term financial plan whilst keeping a close watch on any Government decisions about future spending for our sector.
+- Recruit firefighters - · Establish a permanent Community Partnership team to ensure effective partnership working and to better identify vulnerable residents and groups - · Invest more in protection activity to ensure we have the capacity and capability for undertaking new duties and responsibilities with regard to high risk, high rise buildinas - · Continue to invest in our infrastructure and assets like providing new fire engines, firefighting kit and equipment and on-going technology developments as part of our digital transformation roadmap

-This plan assumes government funding levels will at least be maintained and council tax will increase by 2% a year.
-However, there is uncertainty around the longterm impact of the pandemic on the money the government makes available to the fire and rescue service.
+However, this plan assumes government funding levels will at least be maintained with a more flexible council tax increase than 2%.
+It is also a fluid picture in light of the current economic uncertainty and the long-term impact of the pandemic on the money the government makes available to the fire and rescue service.

 All we do know is that the service has demonstrated its versatility in responding to the crisis, maintaining its ability to respond to emergency and other incidents while simultaneously helping others.
 'The Government continue to only offer single year funding settlements for fire and rescue services and this does hinder our long term planning.
-However, we feel we must continue
+However, we feel we must continue to deliver our services and continue to improve so we will progress with our current medium term financial plan whilst keeping a close watch on any Government decisions about future spending for our sector.